-The UJA1075A combines the functionality of a high-speed CAN transceiver, a LIN transceiver, two voltage regulators and a watchdog (UJA1075A/xx/WD versions) in a single, dedicated chip.
+The UJA1079A combines the functionality of a LIN transceiver, a voltage regulator and a watchdog (UJA1079A/xx/WD versions) in a single, dedicated chip.
 It handles the power-up and power-down functionality of the ECU and ensures advanced system reliability.
 The SBC offers wake-up by bus activity, by cyclic wake-up and by the activation of external switches.
 Additionally, it provides a periodic control signal for pulsed testing of wake-up switches, allowing low-current operation even when the wake-up switches are closed in Standby mode.